What’s the state of Women’s Rights today?

 What special challenges do women face?

 - The gender pay gap.
 According to a recent congressional report, a full-time female worker annually earns $10,800 less than her male counterpart, based on median annual earnings.
 That discrepancy can add up to nearly half a million dollars in lost wages over a career.
-In 2014, the poverty rate for women was 14.7 percent compared to 10.9 percent for men.

 - Childcare costs.
 In the majority of states and the District of Columbia, the annual costs of center care for an infant are higher than the tuition for a year of college at a public university; and in 22 states and the District of Columbia, the costs exceed 40 percent of the median annual income of single mothers.